ServiceStack/pvq.app/MyApp/_pages/about.md

 [![](/img/posts/pvq-intro/ask-example.png)](/questions/228038/best-way-to-reverse-a-string#228038-mistral)
 :::

-So long after an answer has been provided and authors have moved on, LLMs will be there waiting to actively help with any further explanations or clarifications needed.
+Necro bumps are a thing of the past!
+Long after an answer has been provided and authors have moved on, LLMs will still be there tirelessly waiting to actively help with any further explanations or clarifications as needed.

 ## New Questions